PolkaGate/extension/README.md

 ## More information

-for more information about the extension and how it worsk, please go to the project [wiki](https://github.com/Nick-1979/polkadot-Js-Plus-extension/wiki)
+for more information about the extension and how it works, please go to the project [wiki](https://github.com/Nick-1979/polkadot-Js-Plus-extension/wiki)

 <!-- ## To support